kyma-incubator/varkes/OpenAPIMock/README.md

 The entry point for the application is the app.js file which reads the swagger file [swagger.yml](https://github.com/kyma-incubator/varkes/blob/master/OpenAPIMock/api/swagger/swagger.yaml) and creates an instance of the [mock_controller](https://github.com/kyma-incubator/varkes/blob/master/OpenAPIMock/api/mocks/mock_controller.js) where the user

-- **Write his/her custom code for handling some of the responses and registering them to the express app.** <br>
+- **Write his/her custom code for handling some of the responses and registering them to the express app in the registerCustomResponses function.** <br>
         The following is an example of listening to the post endpoint "/:baseSiteId/cms/components" and replacing the body with a user defined idList
 ````javascript
 app.post('/:baseSiteId/cms/components', function (req, res, next) {